Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Notation and Estimands for the Bipartite Setting

 Using the above notation for the average potential outcome, we first define an estimand akin to an average ``direct effect'' of treating the key associated unit while holding fixed the treatments of other units:

-which might correspond, for example, to the average effect on IHD hospitalizations of installing (vs. not) a scrubber on the most influential power plant, while holding fixed the scrubber statuses of all upwind plants.
+which might correspond, for example, to the average effect on IHD hospitalizations of installing (vs. not) a scrubber on the most influential power plant, while holding fixed the scrubber statuses of all upwind plants, or at least their HyADS-weighted scrubber rate $G_i=g$ .
 An average direct effect over the distribution of $G$ can be defined with $\tau = \sum_{g \in \mathcal{G}} \tau(g)P(G_i=g)$, where $\mathcal{G} = \cup_i \mathcal{G}_i$.

 Another estimand, akin to an ``indirect'' or ``spillover'' effect, can be defined as: